MeowthPower/language-cards-app/README_final.md

 #TranlateMe
 ###a web aplication by Team Meowth
-TranslateMe is a single page web application, consuming a rails powered api, which provides a user interface for a fun and easy way for both non-native Enlgish speakers as well as English speakers with interests in foreign languages to explore colloquial English phrases along with their translation into many foreign languages.
+TranslateMe is a single page web application which provides a user interface for a fun and easy way for both non-native Enlgish speakers as well as English speakers with interests in foreign languages to explore colloquial English phrases along with their translation into many foreign languages.
 Each English phrase is organized on to a unqiue "card", which contains an explanation of the meaning of that phrase in English, and at least one translation of that phrase into another language, which contains a visual reference utilizing that language's native alphabet, a literal English meaning of that translation, and a possibility to represent the translation's English pronunciation with Romanized phonetics.

 ##Features